 - The comparison research between Baby boomers and Millennials on MarketingSherpa by Daniel Burstein and Dr. Liva LaMontagne states:

-“Shoppers ages 18 to 25 are 2.5 times more likely to view retail advertising on a mobile device — 24% versus 10% for shoppers 55 and up.”
+- “Shoppers ages 18 to 25 are 2.5 times more likely to view retail advertising on a mobile device — 24% versus 10% for shoppers 55 and up.”

-- The same research also states:
+- The same research states:

 - This generation is frequently called Post Millennial, Gen Z, or Homeland Generation.
 The ones graduating from colleges are getting jobs and salaries and hence are the targets for marketers for their products and services.

-- With an average attention span of about 8 secs, you can grab their attention with attractive multimedia usage.
+- With an attention span of about 8 secs, you can grab their attention with attractive multimedia usage.

-That’s not all, but that’s all for the generations!
+Now, that’s not all, but that’s all for the generations!

-Now, getting back to using the age ranges-data for Facebook, you can restrict the page reach to a selective audience based on age.
+The best thing about most digital marketing platforms (count Facebook in) is that you can restrict the page reach to a selective audience based on age.